Nodulaire/ELK-Ansible/Documentation/Workflow.md

 # Workflow

-The aim of the document is to explain methods used for this project.
+The aim of the document is to explain the methods used for this project.

 Be free to contact us at any time.
 Contact information are available on the main [README](..//README.md).
 Please consider using PGP to contact us.
 It's a good habit to take ;)